 - when possible, two members of staff will be present where the report includes an online element.
-Staff will not view illegal images of children; - will not promise confidentiality as reports will need to be passed onto Children's Service (and in some cases, the Police); - recognises that a child is more likely to disclose to a member of staff they have the strongest relationship with; - an initial disclosure may be the first incident that is reported rather than a singular event;

-- some children may face barriers to disclosing such as, additional needs, vulnerability, sex, ethnicity and possibly sexual orientation; - will always listen carefully to the child whilst being non-judgemental; - write up the factual parts of the disclosure as soon as the child has finished disclosing; - liaise with the MASH (and police if urgent response required).
+Staff will not view illegal images of children; - will not promise confidentiality as reports will need to be passed onto Children's Service (and in some cases, the Police); - recognises that a child is more likely to disclose to a member of staff they have the strongest relationship with; - an initial disclosure may be the first incident that is reported rather than a singular event; - some children may face barriers to disclosing such as, additional needs, vulnerability, sex, ethnicity and possibly sexual orientation; - will always listen carefully to the child whilst being non-judgmental; - write up the factual parts of the disclosure as soon as the child has finished disclosing;

-5.16.3 Nevertheless, the victim will never be given the impression that they are creating a problem by reporting sexual violence and/or harassment.
-Staff will be aware of the importance of challenging inappropriate behaviours; making it clear it is never accepted, tolerated and is not a part of growing up or banter.

-5.17.4 In some cases, a risk assessment may be required but will be kept under constant review.
+- liaise with the MASH (and police if urgent response required). - 5.16.3 Nevertheless, the victim will never be given the impression that they are creating a problem by reporting sexual violence and/or harassment.
+Staff will be aware of the importance of challenging inappropriate behaviours; making it clear it is never accepted, tolerated and is not a part of growing up or banter. - 5.16.4 In some cases, a risk assessment may be required but will be kept under constant review.

-5.18 Serious Violence
+5.17 Serious Violence

-5.18.1 All staff will be made aware of indicators, which may signal that children are at risk of, or are involved with serious violent crime such as absence from school, a change in friendship/relationship, a significant decline in performance, signs of self-harm or change in wellbeing, or sign of unexplained injury.

-5.18.2 All staff will be made aware of the range of risk factor which will increase the likelihood of involvement in serious violence, criminal networks and gangs and understand the measures in place to prevent these.

-5.18.3 All staff will have an awareness of Child Criminal Exploitation and behaviours linked to Child Criminal Exploitation.
-Further information about Child Criminal Exploitation can be found on pages 125-127 of Keeping Children Safe in Education (2022).
+- 5.17.1 All staff will be made aware of indicators, which may signal that children are at risk of, or are involved with serious violent crime such as absence from school, a change in friendship/relationship, a significant decline in performance, signs of self-harm or change in wellbeing, or sign of unexplained injury. - 5.17.2 All staff will be made aware of the range of risk factor which will increase the likelihood of involvement in serious violence, criminal networks and gangs and understand the measures in place to prevent these. - 5.17.3 All staff will have an awareness of Child Criminal Exploitation and behaviours linked to Child Criminal Exploitation.
+Further information about Child Criminal Exploitation can be found on pages 125-127 of Keeping Children Safe in Education (2023).

-5.19 Searching, Screening and Confiscation
+5.18 Searching, Screening and Confiscation

-- 5.19.1 Where necessary, searching, screening and confiscation will be used to safeguard a child/children in Meadow Park School - 5.19.2 Meadow Park School adheres to the Searching, Screening and Confiscation Advice for Schools (2022) Searching, Screening and Confiscation (publishing.service.gov.uk)
+- 5.18.1 Where necessary, searching, screening and confiscation will be used to safeguard a child/children in Meadow Park School. - 5.18.2 Meadow Park School adheres to the Searching, Screening and Confiscation Advice for Schools (2022) Searching, Screening and Confiscation (publishing.service.gov.uk). - 5.18.3 Additional information can be found in the Behaviour Policy (Section 9.6).

-5.20 Extra-Familial Harm
+5.19 Extra-Familial Harm

-5.20.1 Meadow Park School recognises that safeguarding incidents can be associated with factors outside the school and may take place outside of school.
+- 5.19.1 Meadow Park School recognises that safeguarding incidents can be associated with factors outside the school and may take place outside of school.
 We also recognise that safeguarding incidents or behaviours can occur between children outside of school.
-We will always consider contextual safeguarding factors when responding to safeguarding incidents.

-5.20.2 All staff will be made aware that safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children outside these environments.
+We will always consider contextual safeguarding factors when responding to safeguarding incidents. - 5.19.2 All staff will be made aware that safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children outside these environments.

-5.21 Online Safety
+5.20 Online Safety